quintilesims/layer0/docs-src/docs/reference/updateservice.md

     * `protocol` - The protocol to use when forwarding traffic (acceptable values: TCP, SSL, HTTP, and HTTPS).

 !!! note
-    The value of `loadbalancerName` in the above command must be unique to your Layer0 instance.
+    The value of `loadbalancerName` in the above command must be unique to the Environment.

 Use [l0 service create](cli/#service-create) to create a new Service using the Load Balancer you just created: